treehouses/treehouses.github.io/pages/vi/firststeps.md

 - [Add the SSH key to your GitHub account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account)

-### Find the RPi with the SSH user
-To connect to Pi via SSH you will need to know your Raspberry Pi's local IP address.
-If you are running the Pi without a screen, you can find the IP address by opening your terminal and type `nmap -sP 192.168.1.*` to find your raspberri Pi's IP address

-### Log in by Pi by the SSH key
+### Log in with the Pi user

-When you’ve found the IP address, you can connect to your Raspberry Pi from your computer.
+Once you start up your Raspberry Pi and find its local IP address, you can connect to it from your computer.
 Windows users can use an SSH client like PuTTY.

-`ssh pi@pi_ip_address` where `pi_ip_address` is the ip you found by using `nmap`
+Run the following in your Terminal or Git Bash:
+`ssh pi@[local IP address]`

 When you connect through SSH for the first time, you will be prompted to accept the RSA key fingerprint, Type “yes” to continue.

-### Add the Key to treehouses
+The Pi user's default password is "raspberry".

-### Add the key on RPI
+### Add ssh key to the Raspberry Pi

+To add your ssh key to your Raspberry Pi, run: `treehouses sshkey add "your ssh key"`

 ### Log in by Root

+To log into root, you can run `sudo -s` while logged into the Pi user, or ssh directly into it by running `ssh root@[local IP address]` instead of `ssh pi@[local IP address]`.

 ### Rename Pi by Github Name

+To rename your Raspberry Pi, run `treehouses rename "username"` and replace `username` with your Github username.

 ## Tor
 Tor is a computer network run by volunteers worldwide.
 Each volunteer runs what is called a relay, which is just a computer that runs software allowing users to connect to the Internet via the Tor network.